Jacksonville Jaguars: Retired numbers

-Despite not being formally retired, the Jaguars have not reissued the numbers 8, 28, or 82, worn by Mark Brunell, Fred Taylor, and Jimmy Smith respectively, since they retired or left the team.
+Despite not being formally retired, the Jaguars have not reissued the numbers 8, 28, 63, or 82, worn by Mark Brunell, Fred Taylor, Brad Meester, and Jimmy Smith, respectively, since they retired or left the team.
 Additionally, Brunell and Smith are the only players in franchise history to have worn their respective numbers.

 Head coaches and coordinators

 Head coaches

 The Jaguars have had ten head coaches (including two interim coaches) throughout their franchise history.
 Their first head coach was Tom Coughlin, who compiled a 72–64 (.529) overall record with the team from 1995 to 2002.
 Jack Del Rio was the longest-tenured head coach in Jaguars history, holding the position from 2003 to 2011.
 Their current head coach is Liam Coen, who was hired on January 24, 2025.